How Much Does Ceiling Repair Cost?

 The new plaster will then be held in place with a PVA solution before being covered with a plasterboard jointing compound.
 The jointing tape will next be pushed into place.
 A coating knife will be used to apply a second, thicker layer of compound.
 After that, each of the edges will be feathered with a sponge.

 It can be sanded and then embellished when it has cured.
-The cost of repairing a ceiling is likely to be around £280 to £440 each day; however, the final cost will ultimately be determined by the amount of work required.
+The cost of repairing a ceiling by a professional plasterer is likely to cost £280 to £440 per day day; however, the final cost will ultimately be determined by the amount of work required and how long it takes.

 Painting and Decorating

-After having your ceiling repaired, you may need to hire a painter or decorator to paint and decorate the space to ensure it looks aesthetically-pleasing.
+After having your ceiling repaired, you may need to hire a painter or decorator to paint and decorate the space to finish the look.

 The cost of painting a room typically ranges from £180 for a small bedroom to £600 for a large living room.